Has Anybody Seen My Gal? (song): Cultural appearances

 The 1952 Hollywood comedy film Has Anybody Seen My Gal? was set in the 1920s and used the song, among a few others from that era, but these musical touches were unrelated to the plot.
 The song was the theme song for TV's The Ina Ray Hutton Show during the 1950s.
 The song was featured in the 1936 Our Gang short film "The Pinch Singer", performed by a fictional group named "The Plantation Trio".
 Lucille Ball performs this song in an episode of I Love Lucy, and also in the episode of The Lucy Show titled "Lucy's College Reunion", in both performances playing the ukulele.
+Terry-Thomas, playing a banjo, performed the song in a duet with Liberace at the piano in an episode of The Liberace Show in 1969.

 In 1984, it was used by the Walter Mondale 1984 presidential campaign to introduce vice-presidential candidate Geraldine Ferraro (who was actually five feet, four inches).

 More recently used in CSI: Cyber Season one, episode eight, "Selfie 2.0", the song was referenced when the agents were profiling victims; and, was used as dance music in the 2018 semi-final of Strictly Come Dancing by Stacey Dooley, and her professional partner Kevin Clifton.

 Gaga: Five Foot Two is a 2017 documentary film about American singer-songwriter Lady Gaga.
 The Guy Lombardo version of the song is performed.